-Upper Whitewater Falls Trail is a 1.7 mile out and back trail located near Sapphire, North Carolina that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking and is accessible year-round.
+Upper Whitewater Falls Trail is a 1.7 mile moderately trafficked out and back trail located near Sapphire, North Carolina that features a waterfall and is good for all skill levels.
+The trail is primarily used for hiking, walking, and trail running and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Cashiers, NC: Travel south on SR 107 9.3 miles to SR 413 (SC) and a sign for Whitewater Falls.
 Turn left and continue 2.3 miles to the intersection with SR 130 (SC).
 Make another left and drive north on SR 130 (SC), which becomes SR 281 (NC) at the state line.
 Just beyond the state line is a sign for Whitewater Falls.
 (If you are coming from Toxaway (easterly direction), start at US 64 and SR 281 and drive south 8.6 miles to the Whitewater Falls parking area.

 Fee parking lot, paved access to overlook and then stairs to a wooden landing.
 Great view.
 Some alternate trails, e.g. the lower Whitewater Falls trail which takes you away from the view.
 If you are near Cashiers worth a trip.

 Very pretty, falls were slow but loved the setting.
 Nice little pave road up to the falls and take the stairs to get an even closer view.
 Falls with the colors was quite relaxing, quite a few people on Sunday mid-morning.